-Shorshe Bata Diye Macher Jhal or Bengali style Fish in Mustard-based Curry is a Signature Bengali Dish and requires no introduction if you are a bong!
-However, if you are not or not much aware of the Bengali cuisine, here what Shorshe Bata Diye Macher Jhal is.
-It is a quintessential Bengali style fish curry prepared with mustard paste.
+Shorshe Bata Diye Macher Jhal or Bengali-style Fish in Mustard-based Curry is a Signature Bengali Dish and requires no introduction if you are a bong!
+However, if you are not or not much aware of Bengali cuisine, here is what Shorshe Diye Macher Jhal is.
+It is a quintessential Bengali-style fish curry prepared with mustard paste.

 Having a plate full of boiled rice along with Shorshe Bata Diye Macher Jhal is nothing but heaven.
-One of the best parts is the not so complicated recipe of fish curry prepared with a paste of Mustard paste.
-In my place, Shorshe Bata Diye Macher Jhal is something cooked almost once a week.
-We prefer Macher Jhal than Macher Jhol.
+One of the best parts is the not-so-complicated recipe of fish curry prepared with a paste of Mustard paste.
+In my place, Shorshe Diye Macher Jhal is something cooked almost once a week.
+We prefer Macher Jhal to Macher Jhol.

-Use of Mustard is quite common in Bengali cuisine.
-The curries prepared with mustard paste are known mostly as ”Jhal”.
-Here’s one more thing I must mention, while cooking with mustard paste, mustard oil works best as the cooking medium.
+The use of Mustard is quite common in Bengali cuisine.
+The curries prepared with mustard paste are known mostly as ''Jhal".
+Here's one more thing I must mention, while cooking with mustard paste, mustard oil works best as the cooking medium.

-- Red Chili Powder (preferably Kashmiri Red Chilli): 1 Tsp.
-(Optional)
+- 1 Tsp.
+Red Chili Powder (preferably Kashmiri Red Chilli) (Optional)

 - Clean Fish chunks carefully and rub little Salt and Turmeric Powder to the Fish pieces and leave those for 10 minutes.